Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Here are some tips I’d like to offer: Whether booking AirBnB or hotels, read the reviews carefully.
 It’s likely that one or more of the reviewers has written about the surrounding neighborhood and whether or not they felt safe.
 For hotels, I like the reviews on TripAdvisor since I find these reviewers tend to provide more detailed information.

 Next, also look for comments about the hosts or staff.
-If traveling solo, you want to know that an AirBnB host or hotel representative will be happy to help guide you when it comes to safely.
+If traveling solo, you want to know that an AirBnB host or hotel representative will be happy to help guide you when it comes to safety.
 I like to go for a walk or run early in the morning, and many times while traveling I’ve consulted someone about the safe areas to do so.
 Reliable and helpful staff or hosts will also be willing to make changes should something make you feel uncomfortable.

 Finally, consider how far the accommodations are from conveniences like public transportation and dining.
-Is there a restaurant or market on site or close by?
+Is there a restaurant or market on-site or close by?
 How far will you need to walk to the subway station?
 When unfamiliar with a neighborhood, it’s both helpful and less stressful to have this information in advance when possible.
 Fortunately, many websites provide this information, and again, helpful reviewers will often include this in their write-up.

 Contributed by Wendy of Empty Nesters Hit the Road